TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

    title).

    .. figure:: ../../Images/QuickInstall-4-Admin-User-Sitename.png
-      :alt: Install Tool in 1-2-3 mode, forth step.
+      :alt: Install Tool, Admin User and Site Name

 #.
-In the last step you can choose whether you want to download and install
+In the last step you can decide to download a list of distributions (pre-configured sites), or to create a
-   an existing distribution after your first Backend login.
-If you want to start with an empty installation, untick this checkbox.
+   base empty page, or just start with an empty installation.

    .. figure:: ../../Images/QuickInstall-5-Last-Step.png
-      :alt: Install Tool in 1-2-3 mode, fifth step.
+      :alt: Install Tool, last step and distributions in 1-2-3 mode, fifth step.

 #. **The basic installation is now complete!**